-failure t for a thorough consideration of your request, it is essential that supporting documentation is attached; to do so may affect the outcome of your request.
-Supporting documentation should be independent and ecific to the circumstances for which you are requesting mitigation.
+To allow for a thorough consideration of your request, it is essential that supporting documentation is attached; failure to do so may affect the outcome of your request.
+Supporting documentation should be independent and time-specific to the circumstances for which you are requesting mitigation.
 Please tick the relevant box.

-Letter from medical practitioner
+- Letter from medical practitioner

-Letter from Counselling Service
+- Letter from Counselling Service

-Police Report
+- Police Report

-Other (please specify)
+- Other (please specify)

-such do you be unable to provide supporting documentation please provide the reason why, and indicate when cumentation will be available:
+Should you be unable to provide supporting documentation please provide the reason why, and indicate when such documentation will be available:

-Please e labelled ensure that any hard copy supporting documentation is contained in a sealed envelope which is clearly .
+Please ensure that any hard copy supporting documentation is contained in a sealed envelope which is clearly labelled.

-adverse the disc in that all information given or referred to above is true and that I believe there has been a significant effect on my performance as a result of the circumstances and/or events described.
-I also consent to losure of my personal data by the College support services so that this request can be considered (if above).
+I confirm that all information given or referred to above is true and that I believe there has been a significant adverse effect on my performance as a result of the circumstances and/or events described.
+I also consent to the disclosure of my personal data by the College support services so that this request can be considered (if identified above).

-SIGNATU JRE:
+SIGNATURE:

 DATE:

-Title of Assessment: Click here to entertext.

-Assessment Type: Choose an item.

-This assignment has been de signed to measure the following learning outcomes:

-Click here to entertext.

-The following skills have beer n demonstrated by successful completion of this assignment:

-Choose an item.

-Name: Click here to enter text. .
-Feedback received: Click here to enter a date.

-Your mark of Y% is in the Cho pose an item.grade category - this means it: Choose an item.

-The strong points in your assi

-Click here to enter text. giinent are.

-Click Here to enter text.

-You lost marks because:

-Click here to enter text.

-You could have improved you ur grade if you had:

-Click here to enter text.

-You need to work on:

-Click here to enter text.

-If you have failed this assignn nent you need to:

-Click here to enter text.

-F8.2

-Assessment Feedback Form
+F8.2 Assessment Feedback Form